OttoChu/SenpaiSounds/plans.md

 - save playlist to be used later
 - show saved playlists
 - play saved playlist

+## Soundboard
+- Users can upload files/links for sound effects
+- Play them through a command

 ## Visual
 - better button look (grey out if the button doesn't work instead of loop)